 - It boosts nutrients to the nails.
 Since vitamin E oil is a form of vitamin, it naturally nourishes the nails.
 But how?
 “Nails are created by keratin dead cells,” Green explains, noting that these cells are supported by the accumulation of blood flow filled with vitamins.
 “To produce healthy strong nails, your keratin dead cells need to receive a regular amount of blood supply that contain vital nutrients.
 Vitamin E helps to provide your blood with the right amount of nutrients, able to deliver steady growth of all nail’s components.”

 - It protects your nails.
-Remember: Since vitamin E acts as an antioxidant, it protects against free radical damage on your nails.
-“Using vitamin E oil on your nails can help to provide a protective barrier for the nails,” Garshick explains.
+Remember: Since vitamin E acts as an antioxidant, it protects against free radical damage on your nails: “Using vitamin E oil on your nails can help to provide a protective barrier for the nails,” Garshick explains.

 Potential Side Effects of Vitamin E Oil For Nails

-Vitamin E oil is intensely moisturizing, making it far more beneficial than it is detrimental.
+As previously mentioned, vitamin E oil is intensely moisturizing, making it far more beneficial than it is detrimental.

 The Best Nail Products Made With Vitamin E